chey3002/yt-desktop-downloader/README.md

 - Search for videos by URL
 - Choose the format of the video to download
-- Preview the video before downloading
+- Max Quality Download Button

 ## Installation